bartek/bartek.github.io/pages/food-notes.md

 It's a combination of culinary discoveries as well as tips that are typically applicable to a variety of dishes.

 * 11/08/2023: Katsu Curry is a wonderful confluence of my childhood and modern food interests in one.
-The fried pork loin takes me back, and the rich curry (with apple! key!) elevates everything to a place my current palate.
+The fried pork loin takes me back, and the rich curry (with apple! key!) elevates everything to a place my current palate highly appreciates.
 My goto recipe is from [a wonderful Japanese couple](https://www.cabagges.world/tokyo-katsu-curry)
 * 09/26/2023: Never throw a chicken carcass away.
 Use it for stock or gravy, then rid of it.
 Also, I prefer to burn my onion (on the BBQ side burner) for additional unami in the stock.
 * 09/26/2023: Making your own bread is one of life's greatest hacks.
 * 09/07/2023: Always toast your spices.